John Jefferson (American football): San Diego Chargers

-After his senior year at Arizona State, Jefferson was drafted fourteenth overall in the 1978 NFL Draft by the San Diego Chargers.
+After his senior year at Arizona State, Jefferson was drafted in the first round with the 14th overall pick in the 1978 NFL draft by the San Diego Chargers.
 Jefferson would appear in four Pro Bowls during his career.
 He, along with Charlie Joiner, Kellen Winslow and Wes Chandler (who replaced him on the Chargers) represented one of the most potent receiving corps of the early 1980s, known as Air Coryell.
 Jefferson was known for making spectacular catches with his body control and great hands.

 On October 15, 1978, against the Miami Dolphins, he was blinded after being poked in the eye while going up for a wobbly pass from quarterback Dan Fouts.
 He missed the next two games before returning, wearing prescription goggles for protection.
 On November 12 against the Kansas City Chiefs, Jefferson caught a 14-yard touchdown pass with no time remaining while slipping in a wet end zone for a 29–23 overtime victory.
 On December 4, he caught 7 passes for 155 yards and 1 touchdown against the Chicago Bears.
 He had eight touchdowns in the final six games of the year.
 Jefferson finished his rookie season with 56 receptions for 1,001 yards and a league-leading 13 receiving touchdowns, which was tied for the NFL record for most receiving touchdowns by a rookie with Billy Howton from 1952, until broken by Randy Moss in 1998.
 Jefferson was one of four NFL receivers to finish the season with 1,000 yards, and he set the Chargers' single-season, rookie record for yards receiving, which stood until Keenan Allen's 1,046 in 2013.
 Jefferson earned second-team All-Pro honors and was named to the Pro Bowl.
 He appeared on the cover of the August 20, 1979 issue of Sports Illustrated with the headline "The Touchdown Man."